Energy market 29 March 2023 • 10 minutes

-In mid-February, the government decided to reduce the VAT on electricity bills in order to counter the dramatic rise in energy prices, lowering it from 21% to 6% until the new year.
-The same decision was taken for gas in mid-March.
-In addition, the expansion of the social tariff to include certain consumer profiles was also extended until 31 December 2022.
+In mid-February 2022, the government decided to reduce the VAT on electricity bills in order to counter the dramatic rise in energy prices, lowering it from 21% to 6% until the new year.
+The same decision was taken for gas in mid-March 2022.
+In addition, the expansion of the social tariff to include certain consumer profiles had also been extended.
 How much could Belgian households save as a result of these changes?
 When do these measures stop?

-There are a number of reasons for this increase: a major geopolitical conflict between Ukraine and Russia, the post-pandemic economic recovery, a reduction in the gas reserves on the European continent, and the increase in the cost per tonne of CO2.
+There are a number of reasons for this increase: a major geopolitical conflict between Ukraine and Russia which still rages on, the post-pandemic economic recovery, a reduction in the gas reserves on the European continent, and the increase in the cost per tonne of CO2.

 To compensate for this increase, the government had already taken the initiative and, on 1 January 2022, implemented several measures aimed at helping households.
 These included expanding the social tariff to include various categories of consumers.
 In addition, the federal government set up a Gas-Electricity Fund, enabling the CPAS-OCMW public social welfare centres to offer material support to people who do not qualify for the social tariff.

-As the energy crisis seems set to last, the government has decided to extend the 6% VAT reduction on energy until 31 December 2022, and then until 31 March 2023.
+Eventually, as the energy crisis seemed set to last, the government decided to extend the 6% VAT reduction on energy first until 31 December 2022, and then until 31 March 2023.
 However, rumours seemed to indicate that this reduction to 6 % could very well become permanent.

 The expanded social tariff had already been extended to March 2022.
-But, in view of the current economic and energy situation, the government first decided to extend this measure until September this year and then until 31 December 2022, and finally until 31 March 2023.
-As a result, almost a million Belgian households qualify for this tariff, in other words almost a fifth of all househoulds in Belgium.
+But, in view of the current economic and energy situation, the government first decided to extend this measure until September 2022, then until 31 December 2022, and finally until 31 March 2023.
+As a result, almost a million Belgian households qualified for this tariff, in other words almost a fifth of all househoulds in Belgium.

 Good news for the entire population!
 In addition to the reduction in VAT, the federal government has also decided to issue energy vouchers (called a “heating bonus”) to the value of €100.